Launching Gantries

 The names of our launching gantries reflect the communities where they will be working.
 Fleetwood Flyer, Langley Launcher, Surrey Sprinter and Clayton Clipper will play a large part in constructing the Surrey Langley SkyTrain.

-The Surrey Sprinter will begin installing guideway segments at 152 Street Station and move west toward King George Station, connecting the current Expo Line to the SLS extension.
+The Surrey Sprinter began installing guideway segments at 152 Street Station and is moving west toward King George Station, connecting the current Expo Line to the SkyTrain extension.

 This gantry will be responsible for lifting just over 900 elevated guideway segments into place.

-The Clayton Clipper will begin installing guideway segments at Hillcrest–184 Street Station and move west through the Clayton community before finishing its work at Bakerview–166 Street Station.
+The Clayton Clipper began installing guideway segments at Hillcrest–184 Street Station and is moving west through the Clayton community before finishing its work at Bakerview–166 Street Station.

-The Clayton Clipper’s route includes the installation about 1,150 elevated guideway segments.
+The Clayton Clipper’s route includes installing about 1,150 elevated guideway segments.

 Launching Gantry Routes

-Each launching gantry travels it’s own route to build the elevated guideway.
-View the below map for a closer look at the where each gantry starts and ends it’s journey for the SLS project.
+Each launching gantry travels its own route to build the elevated guideway.
+View the below map for a closer look at the journey of each gantry.